You may have noticed I’ve been a little quiet on my social media channels over the past couple of weeks.

 As I sat in the pub at the end of day three, surrounded by laughing hikers who looked like they were nowhere near an 8 on the pain scale, I realised everyone else was finding it easy.

 I had toyed with the idea of quitting the day before, but walking has a way of getting under your skin.
-Each evening, I would swear I was over it, but by the time the sun was rising, I was motivated to walk another day.
+Each evening, I would swear I was over it and dropping out, but by the time the sun was rising, I was motivated to walk another day.

 This day would be another long one.
 Twenty-six kilometres that would undoubtedly end up being more like 30 once you factor in the detours.
-My feet were feeling better, and I was already at the half-way mark, so I knew I could make it to the end.
+My feet were feeling better and I was already at the half-way mark of the walk, so I knew I could make it to the end.
 Pain is transient.
 This too shall pass.

 I carefully wrapped my bleeding toes with band-aids, stuffed a wad of sheep’s wool into the bottom of my shoes, and took a double dose of painkillers.
 Squeezing my throbbing feet into my Death Shoes had me wincing and I wasn’t even standing yet.
 Jesus Christ, my ankles were bruised.

 I stood up and whimpered.
-I took a step but couldn’t complete it.
-My foot was hovering inches from the ground.
+I took a step but couldn’t complete it, my foot hovering inches from the ground.
 My ankles were so sore that I couldn’t walk without my knees buckling.
-It took me five minutes to make the twenty metres to breakfast that morning.
+It took me five minutes to make the fifty metres to breakfast that morning.

 So, I quit.